rishab2818/flightdata_cspvtltd/backend/README.md

 its dependencies (MongoDB, Redis, and MinIO) locally.

 ## Quick start (one command)
 1. Install system requirements: Python 3.11+, Docker running and on your PATH.
+On Windows, install Rust (`cargo`) via https://rustup.rs/ plus the Visual Studio Build Tools "Desktop development with C++" workload so the Rust extension can compile.
 2. Install dependencies once:
    ```bash
    python -m pip install --upgrade pip